zgosalvez/github-actions-analyze-dart/README.md

 ### Inputs
 For more information on these inputs, see the [Workflow syntax for GitHub Actions](https://docs.github.com/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith)

+- `fail-on-infos`: The action fails if any info was found.
+This will always fail on errors.
+Optional.
+Default: `false`
 - `fail-on-warnings`: The action fails if any warning was found.
 This will always fail on errors.
 Optional.
 Default: `false`
 - `working-directory`: The working directory.
 Optional.
 Default: `./`
 - `line-length`: The maximum line length.
 Optional.
 The formatter will use its default: `80`